-You stand at the freezer, steaming over something that happened at work and searching for a bowl of ice cream to cool your emotions.
-You sit on the couch and mindlessly munch through a whole bag of chips after a fight with a loved one.
+You stand at the freezer, steaming over a fight with your spouse and searching for some ice cream to cool your emotions.
+You sit on the couch and mindlessly munch through a whole bag of chips after a stressful day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 This is emotional eating.
-You’ve probably heard it called “stress eating,” but “emotional” is more accurate.
-Many negative emotions — including anger and sadness — can trigger bad eating habits.
+You might have heard it called “stress eating,” but “emotional” is more accurate, says registered dietitian Anna Kippen, MS, RDN, LD.
+Many negative emotions — including anger, sadness and stress — can trigger bad eating habits.

 A bad day at work or a fight with a friend are short-term issues.
-But emotional eating can come from chronic issues, too.
+But emotional eating can stem from bigger issues, too.
 These include chronic stress, long-term anger, depression and other concerns.
-If these apply to you, ask your doctor if you would benefit from counseling, medications, stress management, exercise and other techniques.
+If these apply to you, you may benefit from counseling, stress management, exercise and other techniques.

 The strategies outlined here can help.
-But ultimately, you need to identify the source of your emotional eating — and address it.
+But ultimately, you need to identify and address the true source of your emotional eating.

-When you walk to the refrigerator, pantry or snack machine, ask a simple question: “Am I really hungry?”
+When you walk to the refrigerator, pantry or vending machine, pause and ask a simple question: “Am I really hungry?”

 3. Swap out your worst snacks